Advocacy means the act or process of supporting a cause or proposal. Advocacy seeks to ensure that all people in society are able to:

-The tabs below show some of the issues BCAN cares about in 2019.
+The tabs below show some of the issues BCAN cares about.
 Are you willing to you help BCAN advocate on behalf of the bladder cancer community?
 Maybe you want to visit your representatives in D.C. with us?
 Perhaps you could write a letter, or send an email?
 Are you willing to call your representatives?

 Click here to sign up for Advocacy alerts and announcements of key federal and state issues important to our bladder cancer community.
 Issues important to you.

 BCAN Advocacy Tips | Contacting your State Representatives

 Federal and State legislators put a lot of weight on what their constituents have to say, especially when they meet with them in their districts.
 There is a tremendous opportunity for each of our supporters to take BCAN’s mission to find a cure for bladder cancer, directly to their Federal representatives.

 You can also make a difference by advocating in your state, particularly when there are issues related to medical research or healthcare coverage or services.
 You can reach out and make your voice and story heard:

 In-Person – at their offices in Washington or within your state district offices

 How do I find out who my Federal Representatives are?

 Every American is represented in Congress by one Member of Congress and 2 Senators.
 Each of these leaders has a webpage that provides their viewpoints on key issues, along with listings of their contact information, and office locations – in Washington and in their districts.